BjornKennethHolmstrom/DidiS/CONTRIBUTING.md

-# Contributing to SweDD
+# Contributing to DiDiS

-Thank you for your interest in contributing to the Swedish Direct Democracy (SweDD) platform.
+Thank you for your interest in contributing to the Direct Democracy in Sweden (DiDiS) platform.
 While the project is currently in early development with limited external contributions, this document outlines the planned contribution process for future reference.

 ## Current Development Status